newlandsvalley/purescript-abc-editor/README.md

 Try it [here](http://www.tradtunedb.org.uk/#/editor).

-Built with Purescript 0.13.8 and Halogen 5.
 The melody is generated via MIDI using purescript-abc-melody.

 Building
 --------